-The publication of the first draft of our BP21 marked the next step in this process, consolidating the customer feedback we had received and outlining in detail our financial forecasting, investment focus areas, customer engagement approach, and constituency-specific information for consideration.
+The publication of the first and second draft of our BP21 Business Plan marked the next step in this process, reflecting the customer feedback we received so far and outlining in detail our financial forecasting, investment focus areas, customer engagement approach and constituency-specific information for consideration.
+Recognising the challenges faced by Transporters under the Price Control, Domestic Shippers under the Price Cap and all our customers in light of COVID-19, we have challenged ourselves to present a business plan which includes essential items only.